-In the past week, the number of respiratory illness presentations increased but remained in midrange of values usually reported at this time of year (Figure 3).
+In the past week, the number of respiratory illness presentations remained stable and in the midrange of values usually reported at this time of year (Figure 3).

 Figure 3.
 Number of respiratory illness presentations to emergency departments by week, WA, 2020 to 2025 YTD